 Through our regular questionnaires for pupils and parents, we monitor incidents of prejudice, bullying and harassment.
-If incidents do take place, they will be dealt with in accordance with the appropriate behaviour and discipline policies.
+We have not yet had any incidents, but if they do take place, they will be dealt with in accordance with the appropriate behaviour and discipline policies.